jiggy-ai/jiggybase/docs/FAQ.md

 The collection description is use to help inform the language model and chat users the purpose of a collection and the type of information that can be found within it.
 It is also helpful to provide an example of the type of question that users could answer using this collection.

-### Is JiggyBase SOC2 certified?

-Not currently,  but the team building and operating JiggyBase has prior experience with SOC2 certification and JiggyBase expects to be SOC2 Type 2 certified in early 2024.

 ### Can I invite friends or co-workers to my JiggyBase Organization?